riboflavin/test-framer-sync/compare/tldv-vs-firefliesai.md

 tldv is better suited for teams that primarily use Zoom or Teams and require deeper CRM integration within a desktop-focused workflow.
 Its higher price point reflects more comprehensive AI agent capabilities and business features, making it appropriate for sales teams and enterprises with established meeting processes who don't need mobile access or in-person recording.

 Fireflies.ai works better for mobile professionals, distributed teams using various meeting platforms, and those requiring in-person recording capabilities.
 Its more affordable pricing and broader platform support make it accessible for smaller teams and individuals, though the lack of a desktop app and more limited integration depth may frustrate power users looking to fully automate their meeting workflows.

+## tldv vs Fireflies.ai: What do users say?

+User reviews of tldv highlight its accurate transcriptions, intuitive user interface, and generous free plan.
+However, some users note limited platform support, dependence on internet quality, and privacy concerns.
+The tool offers local recording via desktop apps for Zoom and Teams, integrates with services like HubSpot and Notion, and supports over 30 languages.
+Fireflies.ai receives praise for its ease of use, accurate transcription quality (even for languages like Dutch), and quick delivery of meeting summaries with action items.
+Users appreciate its mobile app and extensive platform compatibility.
+On the downside, some reviewers mention that Fireflies' summaries can be too high-level, transcription accuracy decreases with heavy accents or technical jargon, and the free plan limits advanced features.
+For more detailed insights, readers can check out [Fireflies AI Review on Reddit](https://www.reddit.com/r/AIToolTesting/comments/1g55mmv/fireflies_ai_review_the_good_the_bad_and_the/), [Fireflies AI Review from The Business Dive](https://thebusinessdive.com/fireflies-ai-review), [An 18-Month tl;dv Review](https://thebusinessdive.com/tldv-review), and [tl;dv Reviews on G2](https://www.g2.com/products/tl-dv/reviews).

+## FAQs
+• Would tldv work for in-person meetings?
+What about Fireflies.ai?
+No, tldv is not good for in-person meetings according to the context.
+Fireflies.ai does work for in-person meetings through its mobile app which can record in-person meetings and voice notes.

+• What about meeting bots?
+Does either of these tools require a meeting bot?
+Fireflies.ai uses a cloud-based AI meeting assistant called "Fred" that joins meetings as a bot participant to record, transcribe, and summarize discussions.
+The context doesn't explicitly state if tldv requires a meeting bot, but it mentions tldv has "AI agents for recording" and "local recording via desktop app for Zoom, Teams."

+• What do users say about the quality of transcriptions?
+Users say tldv provides "accurate transcriptions" according to the pros from user reviews.
+For Fireflies.ai, users report "good transcription quality, even in other languages like Dutch," though some mention that "transcription accuracy can dip with heavy accents or technical jargon" with "several G2 reviewers noted misidentified speakers or missed slang."

 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.